Koushikphy/FORTRAN77_to_Fortran90/README.md

 ### Where it fails:
-The script removes numbered do loop and any label associated with it, so if a numbereddo loop shares its label with anyother goto or arithmatic if statements, this sctipt will break the code.
-If your script contains such cases you must turn off the numbered do loop check.
+The script removes numbered do loop and any label associated with it, so if a numbered do loop shares its label with any other goto or arithmatic if statements, the sctipt will break the code.
+If your script contains such cases you must diable the numbered do loop conversion.

 ### What's the catch:
-To make things easier this script convert evrything to lowercase.
+To make things easier the script converts evrything to lowercase.
+The script doesn't guarentee to covert any error.
+User must check the resulted code before running.